MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 **Mentoring Circles** - Moving the mentoring circles as a tool to up skill AND also stay aligned has been beneficial.
 Right now while things are still changing fairly quickly it makes sense for me to continue leading these.
 I suspect as the dust settles and we rely more on the guidebooks my participation in these can decrease or be shared with the wider engineering group.
 Right now I feel like a key person dependency in this, but a necessary one.

 **Cohort project** - Moving the cohort project to midway through the learning phase has its pros and cons.
-The big pro is it breaks up the monotony
+The big pro is it breaks up the monotony.
+Some of the cons are around splitting attention between the work the mentors are guiding and the learnings from the cohort project.

 **Journey outcomes for team rotations** - Having a clear purpose of what a graduate is going to achieve in a team rotation I believe will lead to more meaningful team experiences.
 It's still early days on this one.